lnls-sirius/docker-epics-archiver-appliances/README.md

 8) `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_DATABASE` and `MYSQL_PORT` set the MySQL database connection.
 9) `JAVA_OPTS` should be used when eventual JVM parameters need to be used.
 10) `APPLIANCE_BASE_MX_PORT` base JMX port used when launching each appliance.
 For each appliance the port will increase by one.
+11) `BASE_TOMCAT_SERVER_PORT` tomcart starting port used on each appliance.
+Defaults to 1600, increase +1 per appliance.

 ## Running